 Summary of Recent Findings

-Single-factor measures of productivity, such as corn production per acre (yield or land productivity) or per hour of labor (labor productivity), have been used for many years because the underlying data are often easily available.
+Single-factor measures of productivity—such as corn production per acre (yield or land productivity) or per hour of labor (labor productivity)—have often been used because the underlying data are readily available.
 While useful, such measures can also mislead.
-For example, yields could increase simply because farmers are adding more of other inputs, such as agricultural chemicals, labor, or machinery, to their land base.
-USDA produces measures of total factor productivity (TFP), taking account of the use of all inputs to the production process.
+For example, yields could increase simply because farmers add more inputs (such as agricultural chemicals, labor, or machinery) to their land base.
+USDA produces measures of total factor productivity (TFP), which takes into account the use of all inputs to the production process.

 Specifically, annual TFP growth is the difference between growth of aggregate output and growth of all inputs used.
 TFP, therefore, measures changes in the efficiency with which inputs are transformed into outputs.
-Input measures are adjusted for changes in their quality, such as improvements in the efficacy of chemicals, or changes in the demographics of the farm workforce.
-As a result, agricultural productivity is driven by innovations in onfarm tasks, changes in the organization and structure of the farm sector, and research aimed at improvements in farm production.
-In the short-term, measured agricultural productivity can also be affected by random events like weather.
+Furthermore, in USDA-ERS's U.S. productivity accounts, input measures are adjusted for changes in their quality, such as improvements in the efficacy of chemicals, or changes in the demographics of the farm workforce.
+As a result, longrun agricultural productivity growth is driven by innovations in onfarm tasks, changes in the organization and structure of the farm sector, and research aimed at improvements in farm production.
+In the short-term, measured agricultural productivity change can also be affected by random events like weather.

 Summary findings include:

-- The level of U.S. farm output grew by 175 percent between 1948 and 2019, growing at an average annual rate of 1.42 percent (table 1).
-Aggregate input use increased at a modest 0.06 percent annually in the same period, so the growth in farm sector output was almost entirely attributed to total factor productivity growth, which increased at an annual rate of 1.36 percent over the 1948-2019 period.
+- According to the latest update, the level of U.S. farm output in 2021 was 190 percent more than in 1948, growing at an average annual rate of 1.46 percent.
+Over 1948–2021, aggregate input use decreased by -2 percent overall, at a rate of -0.03 percent annually, so the growth in farm sector output was entirely attributed to total factor productivity growth, which increased at an annual average rate of 1.49 percent over the full period.

 USDA also produced, through 2004, State-level productivity measures (annual growth rates as well as cross-State differences in levels) of productivity, or differences in output per unit of combined inputs.
 Note that updates of the State-level statistics are suspended.